Orange-OpenSource/fiware-cepheus/README.md

 ### Example

-Some simple examples to learn how to use the Cepheus-CEP and Cepheus-Broker can be found under the [/scripts](scripts) folder.
+Some simple examples to learn how to use Cepheus-CEP and Cepheus-Broker can be found under the [doc/examples](doc/examples) folder.

 ## License